Designations Congruent with Things: Chapter 17

 I hate you, his brain snarls.

 He feels a little weird, a little bit like throwing up and freaking out in that order.
 Maybe the reverse order.
 He’s pretty tired though.
-So maybe he’ll just manage to sit here, feeling weird.
+So hopefully he’ll just manage to sit here, feeling weird.

 “No,” Hermann snaps.
 “Focus.
 Do you know what happened?”